VadeanFlaviuAlexandru/Bachelor_Project___Povestea_Lui_HarapAlb/README.md

     <a href="#tech-stack">Tech Stack</a> •
     <a href="#screenshots">Screenshots</a>
 </p>
-<h5 align="center">(Everything is still a work in progress and I plan to continue my work when I have the time.
-For this reason, this project does not have a responsive design.)</h5>
+<h5 align="center">❗(Everything is still a work in progress and I plan to continue my work when I have the time.
+For this reason, this project does not have a responsive design and can only be played on a PC.)❗</h5>